India clamps down on unregistered taxis after Uber rape claim

 Singh's comments came after New Delhi's transport division banned Uber and other similar web-based taxi providers that are unregistered.
 A public notice on Tuesday stated only six radio taxi companies will operate in New Delhi.

-In Thailand on Tuesday transport authorities ordered the company to cease operations, saying drivers picking up fare-paying passengers via Uber were neither registered nor insured to drive commercial vehicles.
+Piling pressure on Uber, Thai transport authorities on Tuesday ordered the company to cease operations.

+Thailand's Department of Land Transport said drivers picking up fare-paying passengers via Uber were neither registered nor insured to drive commercial vehicles, and that Uber's credit-card payment system did not comply with regulations.
-In Spain, a judge ordered Uber to cease operations as a local taxi association prepared a case accusing it of unfair competition.

-In Chicago, police said they were investigating an allegation that an Uber driver raped a female customer.
-Uber said it was cooperating with police and called the incident "appalling."

 Taxi booking apps have irked drivers at traditional taxi firms across the globe.
 Consumers are increasingly using the smartphone software to find people willing to drive them, rather than booking a cab by phone.